Honoring Omaha’s Business Past and Present.

 6 p.m. | Hors d’oeuvres Dinner & Cocktail Hour

 9 p.m. | Dessert Reception

-Celebrate their profound legacies of achievement.
-Learn from their experience-honed insights.
+Celebrate their brilliance.
+Learn from their profound legacies of achievement.
 Redefine your own sense of what’s possible.

 The Greater Omaha Chamber annually inducts civic and business leaders whose accomplishments are both outstanding and historically significant.
 There is no set number of inductees that will be selected in any year.

-• Recognize men and women who have contributed to the business history of the Greater Omaha area in some significant manner, either through sustained superior accomplishment or through a specific important achievement
+- Recognize individuals who have contributed to the business history of the Greater Omaha area in some significant manner, either through sustained superior accomplishment or through a specific important achievement.

 - Professionals and persons from large and small businesses who have made an outstanding contribution to the free enterprise system will be considered.
 The individual may be the founder or someone who contributed significantly to company development and may be active, retired or deceased.
 Civic and/or philanthropic activities are relevant but not the primary factor in selection.

 - The volunteer selection committee seeks individuals representing ethnic diversity who have demonstrated exceptional business leadership within their community.

 - The laureates may or may not currently hold the position in which they achieved major success and for which they are being honored.

 - Nominees must have resided in the Greater Omaha metropolitan area during their contribution to the community but do not need to currently reside there.